neoruien/python-notes/README.md

 ## **Introduction**

 This repo is created for all the programming assignments that I did as part of Udemy's Python Programming masterclass.
+The notes that I created can be found [here](https://neoruien.github.io/python-programming-udemy/) as well.

 ## **Skills Gained**
 * Python